Dallas Smith (ice hockey): Playing career

-Signed as a teenager by the Bruins, after a junior career with their Estevan Bruins farm team, Smith made his debut with Boston in 1960.
+Signed as a teenager by the Bruins, after a junior career with their Estevan Bruins farm team, having a 45 point season during the 1959-60 season.
+This led to Smith getting called up to make his debut with Boston in 1960.
 He played the full 1961 season with the club, but thereafter spent most of the next seven seasons in the minor leagues, winning Second All-Star Team accolades with the Oklahoma City Blazers of the CHL in 1966.
+Also winning 2 CHL championships with the team in 1966 and 1967.

-With expansion in 1967 Smith made the Bruins for good and, partnered with superstar Bobby Orr on defence, led the NHL in plus/minus the first season the statistic was officially tabulated.
+With the expansion in 1967 Smith made the Bruins for good and, partnered with superstar Bobby Orr on defence, led the NHL in plus/minus the first season the statistic was officially tabulated.
+Along side Orr Smith was also a valuable member of the Bruins penalty kill throughout his career.
 He gained a reputation as a solid defensive defenceman — as well as a wide repute as the league's strongest man, bolstered by his ownership of a Manitoba farm.
-His best season was 1971, during which he had his career high of 45 points, played in the NHL All-Star Game and finished with a plus/minus of +94, the fourth highest total in history.
+Smith would help lead the Bruins to a Stanley cup in 1970.
+The following year though would be his best season was 1971, during which he had his career high of 45 points, played in the NHL All-Star Game for the first time and finished with a plus/minus of +94, the fourth-highest total in history.
+The following year smith would tally 32 points and once again making the all star game for a second year in a row.
+As well as helping the Bruins win another Stanley Cup.
+He would follow this up with a 31 one point season during the 1972-73 season and a 27 point campaign during the 1973-74 season.
+Making the All star game both of those seasons as well.
+Smith would then continue to be a constantly reliable defenseman for the Bruins for the next 3 seasons.

 Smith began the 1977 season after an acrimonious contract dispute which saw him sign a one-year contract the day before the season began, and which caused him to miss training camp.
 He was named interim captain of the Bruins after longtime captain John Bucyk was injured, but left the team in March after a dispute, playing for the Canadian national team in the 1977 World Championships after that.
-He signed as a free agent with the New York Rangers in December 1977 at the importuning of old teammate Phil Esposito, but his skills having significantly diminished, retired at season's end.
+He signed as a free agent with the New York Rangers in December 1977 at the importuning of old teammate Phil Esposito, but his skills had significantly diminished, retired at season's end.

 Smith finished his NHL career with 55 goals, 307 assists and 959 penalty minutes in 890 games.
-He currently lives in retirement in Phoenix.
+He currently lives in retirement with his wife Sharlene in Phoenix, also owning farm land in Oregon.

+In 2023 he would be named one of the top 100 Bruins players of all time.